 - If either of you have previously been married or in a civil partnership we will require relevant documentation to prove you are free to marry e.g. Original Divorce Documents, Death Certificate. (originals not photocopies and translations if required)

 *Please note * - if submitting foreign divorce documents then a separate questionnaire will also need to be completed.

 - Full names and addresses of your two witnesses who must be over 16 years of age

 - The appropriate payment

-- If subject to immigration you should contact the UK Border Agency (Tel: 0300 123 2241) for advice about entry requirements to the UK under the immigration rules for marriage or civil partnership.
+- If subject to immigration you should contact the UK Border Agency (Tel: 0300 123 2241) for advice about entry requirements to the UK under the immigration rules for marriage.